NSU’s High-tech Nursing Simulation Laboratories

 The new nursing simulation laboratory also is used by Baptist Health South Florida as a training facility for its nurse residency program and nurses who work in critical care areas.

-“By sharing our resources, NSU is helping to educate Baptist Health nurses, which impacts the community,” Weiss said.The Fort Myers SEC features 13 beds with five patient simulators, including two adults, a child, a baby, and a birthing mother.
+“By sharing our resources, NSU is helping to educate Baptist Health nurses, which impacts the community,” Weiss said.The Fort Myers Campus features 13 beds with five patient simulators, including two adults, a child, a baby, and a birthing mother.

 The nursing program was pioneered by Diane K. Whitehead, R.N., M.S.N., Ed.D., associate dean and chair of the nursing department, and other professional associates.
 These new laboratories fulfill her vision for the program.